lokapal-xyz/education/content/howtodao/03-dao-governance/Voting-System/Voting-Mechanisms.md

 | **Delegated Voting** | Passive governance participation | Centralization risks |
 | **Ranked-Choice Voting** | Multi-option decisions | Computational complexity |

-DAOs should evaluate the size of their community, security concerns, and governance goals before selecting a voting mechanism.
-Some DAOs even use hybrid approaches to balance strengths and weaknesses.

 ---

 ## **Final Thoughts**

-- **Token-based** voting is the most common but has plutocratic risks.
-- **Quadratic** voting and conviction voting help balance power dynamics.
-- **Holographic** consensus and delegated voting improve scalability.
-- **Ranked-choice** voting is ideal for elections and multi-option decisions.

 DAOs should adopt governance models that align with their mission, decentralization goals, and community engagement levels.
 Understanding these mechanisms allows DAOs to design fair, effective, and sustainable governance systems.